mikebranstein/nativescript-workshop-instructions/src/chapters/chapter6.md

 ![image](images/chapter6/text-hint.gif)

 But wait, there's more!
-By adding the hint attribute, we've elminated the need for the descriptive labels.
+By adding the hint attribute, we've eliminated the need for the descriptive labels.

 Remove the labels from the page.
-The entire page should look like the code and screenshow below.
+The entire page should look like the code and screen shot below.

 ```xml
  <Page>